CardCaster-UCD/CardCasterGame/ProjectDocument.md

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

 ## Combat Team
+Combat team's goal was to build a combat system based on a sword and card based spells.

+## Elios Sgouros
+My main contributions to the combat system were the sword system, the card-hand-deck-discard system, and three of the spell cards.

+Sword System-

+The main difficulty in implementing the sword system was the animation.
+[I used this tutorial as a guide](https://youtu.be/p6Klz_NZpEQ).
+The way it works is that the sword controller [sets a trigger in the animator](https://github.com/CardCaster-UCD/CardCasterGame/blob/bae8ab721019fed36fdb5d32186be88897abcc13/Assets/Scripts/SwordController.cs#L27) whenever the spacebar is pressed.
+The animator uses a finite state machine, and knows which way to swing the sword based on the [values set in the player movement script](https://github.com/CardCaster-UCD/CardCasterGame/blob/bae8ab721019fed36fdb5d32186be88897abcc13/Assets/Scripts/PlayerMovement.cs#L69).
+The hitboxes on the sword have box colliders that are turned on and off during the animation.
+I got the idea to do this from the video tutorial, except I modified it so instead of one big hitbox there's smaller, finer boxes that closely follow the animation.
+I used a longer sword than the one that came in the default sprite sheet, found in YouTube comment by user Enderesting at [this link](https://imgur.com/a/6lxX3FI)

 ## World Team